department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   -	**Like this:** Sign in with your username and password.
   -	**Not this:** Enter your login ID.

-Loss of range of motion: Use "problems moving your body."
+Loss of range of motion: Use "problems moving your body" instead.

 ### M

-manufacturing: Use "making."
+manufacturing: Use "making" instead.

 may: Go to entry for "can."